How to find your Android version number

 The Android version number follows the format of major.minor.patch.
 For example, here's what each component in 13.3.1 means:

-To find the Android version on your device, go to Settings > About device > Software info.
+To find the Android version on your device:

 Note: In case you have any questions or are experiencing any issues, please feel free to contact our 24/7 customer support team.